 What Is Depression?

-Depression, as a disorder, is more aptly known as major or severe depression, and consists of a set of depressive symptoms lasting a significant amount of time: usually, a period of over two weeks or longer, depending on the exact timing of the symptoms and any possible surrounding triggers.
+Depression, as a disorder, is more aptly known as major or severe depression and consists of a set of depressive symptoms lasting a significant amount of time: usually over two weeks or longer, depending on the exact timing of the symptoms and any possible surrounding triggers.

 But usually, we snap out of this line of thinking.
-At some point, our minds rebound, they come to terms with the situation, and we regain our usual demeanor or a more somber, yet still normal behavior.
-It’s when the symptoms last abnormally long, beyond any usual period of grief, that a person could be considered stuck in a depressive state, and put in major depression.
-Getting out of major depression requires a lot of inner strength, and often, professional treatment.
-Like addiction recovery, overcoming a depression starts with wanting to overcome it.
-When you get fed up with feeling the way you do, you start to seek ways to improve your demeanor, your outlook, and your take on life.
-Therapy, picking up exercising and old hobbies, updating your diet, going out with friends, trying even when you really don’t want to – these are all things that, with time, improve the symptoms of depression and eventually reduce a diagnosis from severe to mild, or even nonexistent.
+At some point, our minds rebound, they come to terms with the situation, and we regain our usual demeanor or a more somber yet still normal behavior.
+When the symptoms last abnormally long, beyond any usual period of grief, a person could be considered stuck in a depressive state and put in major depression.
+Getting out of major depression requires a lot of inner strength and professional treatment.
+Like addiction recovery, overcoming depression starts with wanting to overcome it.
+When you get fed up with feeling the way you do, you seek ways to improve your demeanor, outlook, and take on life.
+Therapy, picking up exercising and old hobbies, updating your diet, going out with friends, trying even when you don’t want to – these are all things that, with time, improve the symptoms of depression and eventually reduce a diagnosis from severe to mild, or even nonexistent.

-A mild depression that comes and goes, is known as a cyclothymic disorder, and is often characterized by an onset of depressive feelings time and again without any known triggers or reasons.
+A mild depression that comes and goes is known as a cyclothymic disorder and is often characterized by an onset of depressive feelings repeatedly without any known triggers or reasons.
 It may be caused by genetics, brain chemistry, environmental factors, or suppressed trauma.
-And treatment, again, relies on actively seeking ways to improve the mood, through exercise, through social activities, therapy, and more.
+And treatment, again, relies on actively seeking ways to improve the mood through exercise, social activities, therapy, and more.

 And to many, sadly, it is.
-Suicide is an all-too common end to those struggling with both depression and substance abuse, because the way out can seem almost impossible to see, obscured by darkness.
+Suicide is an all-too-common end to those struggling with depression and substance abuse because the way out can seem almost impossible to see, obscured by darkness.
 Yet, the good news is that it isn’t.
-Both addiction and depression are curable – and there are many, many treatments designed to cure one or the other, or both in any order.
+Both addiction and depression are curable – and there are many treatments designed to cure one or the other, or both in any order.

-However, in the other way around, it’s more important to focus on the struggle of recovery rather than the depression first.
-Through helping someone recover from their addiction, they may in fact come out of treatment without any depressive symptoms left, especially after the initial post-rehab phase of emotional instability.
+However, on the other way around, it’s more important to focus on the struggle of recovery rather than the depression first.
+Helping someone recover from their addiction may come out of treatment without any depressive symptoms left, especially after the initial post-rehab phase of emotional instability.

-In the end, what links these two conditions together is how they feed off each other.
+In the end, what links these two conditions is how they feed off each other.
 Depression seeks addiction to cope.
-Addiction often leads to depression, because in between highs, there’s a distinct absence of joy, and the overwhelming sense of pleasure and satisfaction achieved by addiction robs you of the joys of life, ironically leading you a form of anhedonia, or an inability to feel pleasure.
-It’s especially dangerous in addictions where overdose is common, like in alcoholism, where the cycle of addiction and depression can result in poisoning and an untimely end.
+Addiction often leads to depression because in between highs, there’s a distinct absence of joy, and the overwhelming sense of pleasure and satisfaction achieved by addiction robs you of the joys of life, ironically leading you to a form of anhedonia or an inability to feel pleasure.
+It’s especially dangerous in addictions where overdose is common, like alcoholism, where the cycle of addiction and depression can result in poisoning and an untimely end.

-Beating one and the other requires moving past these negative emotions and striving for a life that feeds off living, off joy, off possibilities and motivation and the inspiration to keep on discovering new things that bring you pleasure and a sense of achievement in a healthy, non-obsessive way.
-Some people struggle with these issues for years and years – but today especially, we’re well-equipped to tackle both depression and addiction.
+Beating one and the other requires moving past these negative emotions and striving for a life that feeds off living and joy, possibilities and motivation, and the inspiration to keep on discovering new things that bring pleasure and a sense of achievement in a healthy, non-obsessive way.
+Some people struggle with these issues for years–but today, we’re well-equipped to tackle depression and addiction.